 It gives only scant lip service to how you developed those skills or where you’ve used them in the past.
 It instead places those skills front and center, enabling the recruiter to quickly assess your ability to do the job.

 Are you looking for an effective employment gaps resume format that can successfully downplay any lengthy periods of non-employment?

 Of course, there are other times when this format might be perfect as well.
-For example, you could just be looking for a change in career, and a way to transition to a new line of work.
+For example, you could just be looking for a change in career, and a way to make a career transition to a new line of work.
 Or maybe you have concerns that you aren’t exactly what most recruiters might be looking for when they’re trying to fill certain positions.

-The hybrid format is a combination format that combines elements of both the reverse chronological and functional formats.
+The hybrid resume format is a combination that combines elements of both the reverse chronological and functional formats.
 It can be an effective way to showcase both the skills that you possess and your successful history of applying those talents in the marketplace.

 There is also a reverse chronological aspect, as the introduction is followed by details about your experience and education, as well as any additional information that you include.
 This fusion of the two main formats provides a clearer picture of everything that makes you qualified to fill any given position that you seek.